Essay

 What I ended up with

-One Shapr3D file with four input variables: threadSize, length, outerDiameter, and pitch, which is auto-computed from the first one.
-Every length and every diameter of every zone is computed.
+One Shapr3D file with three input variables — threadSize_changeMe, length_changeMe, outerDiameter_changeMe — plus pitch, which is auto-computed from the first one.
+Every length and every radius of every zone is derived.
 I can model any size from M2×2×3.2 up to M6×10×8 by changing three numbers and hitting enter.
-Twenty sizes from one master file.
+Eighteen sizes from one master file.

-The file includes modeled knurls, internal threads, the stepped pilot geometry, and pitch-scaled chamfers, all driven from the same variable set.
+The file includes modeled knurls (with angle-scaling), internal threads, the stepped pilot geometry, and pitch-scaled chamfers, all driven from the same variable set.
 Change the three main dimensions and the whole insert updates cleanly.
 Everything just works.

 Other brass inserts exist (and they're different)